wacncontent/CustomizeTool/removeCommentOutput2/articles/key-vault/key-vault-hsm-protected-keys.md

 			python verifykeypackage.py -k BYOK-KEK-pkg-AUS-1 -w BYOK-SecurityWorld-pkg-AUS-1

 	>[AZURE.TIP]The Thales software includes python at %NFAST_HOME%\python\bin

 2. Confirm that you see the following, which indicates successful validation: **Result: SUCCESS**

 This script validates the signer chain up to the Thales root key.
 The hash of this root key is embedded in the script and its value should be **59178a47 de508c3f 291277ee 184f46c4 f1d9c639**.
 You can also confirm this value separately by visiting the [Thales website](http://www.thalesesec.com/).

-You’re now ready to create a new key.
+You're now ready to create a new key.

 ###Step 3.3: Create a new key